Small Group 8 Hour Sightseeing Tour of the Golden Circle & Kerid Volcanic Crater

-Jump aboard this classic sightseeing adventure, around the three world-famous sites of the Golden Circle, and the lesser known crater-lake Kerið.
-This is an essential tour with a unique twist and is sure to delight anyone coming to Iceland.
-Furthermore, there is a maximum of fifteen passengers per minibus, ensuring your trip is both personalised and comfortable.
+Join this classic sightseeing adventure around the three world-famous sites of the Golden Circle, as well as the lesser-known volcanic crater-lake Kerið.
+This is an essential tour with a unique twist and is sure to delight anyone coming to Iceland to see the sights.

 Following Þingvellir, you will head to the Haukadalur Valley, a geothermal area renowned for its geysers.
 The greatest of these, which gave all others their name, Geysir itself, is inactive at the moment, but it’s nearby neighbour, Strokkur, erupts every ten minutes, blasting water up to 40 metres high.
 You will have a chance to see it go off several times, as you wander around the area’s many hot-springs and steaming vents.

 The final stop on the traditional Golden Circle is Iceland’s most famous and distinguishable waterfall, Gullfoss.
 Otherwise known as ‘the Golden Falls’, this magnificent feature drops in two tiers into an ancient valley with enormous power.
 In fair weather, it is possible to walk to a platform right where the water is falling for the best views, and there are also viewing platforms opposite and above it.